-Yellowstone's magnificent Grand Prismatic Spring is a blue and green jewel when seen from above, resembling a swirling eye or an enchanted abscess.
-At 370 feet across it's larger than a football field, and its colors come from all the bacteria swirling around in its hot waters.
+When seen from above, Yellowstone's magnificent Grand Prismatic Spring is a blue and green jewel that resembles a gigantic eye 370-feet in diameter.
+Larger than a football field, its colors emanate from all the bacteria swirling around in the hot water.

 2. Old Faithful

-Yellowstone's most famous geyser is Old Faithful, located in the park's Upper Geyser Basin.
-Old Faithful is easy to visit, with a seating area and parking lot, but it packs a huge punch, sometimes erupting 20 times per day and reaching up to 180 feet into the air.
-Anywhere from 4,000 to over 8,000 gallons of water can be expelled in a single eruption, and the water can reach up to 350 degrees Fahrenheit.
+Old Faithful is Yellowstone's most famous geyser and is located in the park's Upper Geyser Basin.
+A seating area and parking lot make Old Faithful easy to visit.
+However, it packs a huge punch, sometimes erupting 20 times a day.
+A single eruption can launch between 4,000 to over 8,000 gallons of water - 350 degrees Fahrenheit - and reach up to 180-feet in the air.